How to Fix Gas igniter failure on Whirlpool WGD6120HW (Gas)

 Gas igniter failure

-This step-by-step repair guide walks you through fixing gas igniter failure on your Whirlpool WGD6120HW (Gas).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll walk you through fixing gas igniter failure on your Whirlpool WGD6120HW (Gas).
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours and save money by avoiding a costly service call.

-On the WGD6120HW, use igniter part number WP279311 — it’s the correct fit and I’ve seen techs accidentally order the similar-looking 279334 which won’t seat properly in this burner assembly.
-Before condemning the igniter, always check its resistance with a multimeter; a reading outside the 50–400 ohm range confirms it’s failed.
-Also, never handle the new igniter with bare hands — skin oils cause hot spots that shorten its lifespan dramatically.
+On the WGD6120HW, use igniter part number WP279311 — it’s the correct fit.
+I’ve seen techs accidentally order the similar-looking 279334, which won’t seat properly in this burner assembly.
+Before you assume the igniter is bad, check its resistance with a multimeter; a reading outside the 50–400 ohm range confirms it’s failed.
+Also, be careful to avoid handling the new igniter with bare hands—skin oils can create hot spots that significantly shorten its lifespan.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.